scrapehero/walmart_store_locator/README.md

 # Walmart Store Locator
-Walmart.com Store Locator Web Scraper written in Pythoon to extract store locations available based on a zip code.
+Walmart.com Store Locator Web Scraper written in Python to extract store locations available based on a zip code.
 If you would like to know more about this scraper you can check it out at the blog post 'How to Scrape Store Locations using Python' -

 ## Getting Started
-These instruction will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Fields to Extract
 This walmart scraper can extract the following fields below: